 Public Tour Season – April through October

 Tours include the Home with its original furnishings, the Greenhouse, a portion of the Gardens, and a summary of Burbank’s life and achievements.
 The Burbank Home, the Greenhouse, and the Carriage House Museum and Gift Shop are open Tuesday – Sunday, 10 – 4.
 Drop-in guided tours are offered Tuesday – Sunday from 10 – 3:30.
-Adults $10; Children 12-18, Seniors and College Students with ID $8.50; children under 12 are free with an adult.
+Adults $10; Children 12-18, Seniors and College Students with ID $8.50; children under 12 free with an adult.
 Group Tours and Children’s Tours are available with advance reservations.

 More than an acre of gardens include many of Luther Burbank’s horticultural contributions.
 Special garden areas focus on medicinal herbs, cutting flowers, roses, wildlife habitats, and ornamental grasses.
 Many unusual varieties of plants and new horticultural introductions are represented.
 Most plants are labeled with both botanic and common names.
 Follow the story of Burbank’s career with our self-guided tour.
 The Gardens are open to the public every day from 8 to dusk.

 If you visit the Gardens outside of Drop-In Tour hours, you can enjoy a leisurely FREE tour of the Gardens using your cell phone.
 There are 28 stops where you can learn historical facts and view plants Mr. Burbank introduced including the Spineless Cactus, Paradox Walnut, Plumcot and many others.
 The free tour is available during the Tour Season Monday 8am-7pm and Tuesday-Sunday before 10am and after 4pm.
 From November through March the audio tour is available every day from 8am-5pm.
 This free cell phone tour is sponsored by Dierk’s Parkside Cafe.